<i>Coprosma foetidissima</i>(Coprosma foetidissima) hero image

 Regional Suitability

-City suitability for White maire
+City suitability for Coprosma foetidissima

 City Climate Suitability

-Auckland Ideal
+Auckland High

-Wellington Ideal
+Wellington High

-Christchurch Ideal
+Christchurch Medium

-Habitat
+Plant Habitat

-Coprosma foetidissima , commonly known as Stinkwood, is native to New Zealand and thrives in a diverse range of habitats.
+Coprosma foetidissima, commonly known as Stinkwood, is native to New Zealand and thrives in a diverse range of habitats.
 It can be found from coastal areas to sub-alpine zones, including forests, shrublands, and occasionally grasslands.
 This adaptable species is distributed across mainland New Zealand, as well as on Stewart Island and the Auckland Islands, growing from sea level up to 1800 meters in elevation.

 Growing Requirements